 The amount of Nutmeg to add to your cup of coffee is down to personal taste; however, I find that one shard is perfect for a typical cup.
 With that said experiment until you find the best infusion for your liking.

-I only thought that lavender was something found in body soaps, that was before I tasted my first lavender ice cream as a child vacationing in France, yum!
+I only thought that lavender was something found in body soaps, that was before I tried lavender ice cream as a child, yum!

-Lavender goes great with many things, especially coffee and I have found that it marriages best with the fruitier roasted coffees.
-You can either add a few sprinkles of lavender in with your ground coffee and infuse when you pour your hot water or add a couple drops of lavender oil once your coffee is brewed.
+Lavender is the perfect companion for many things, and coffee is no exception; I have found that it marriages best with the fruitier roasted coffees.
+You can either add a few sprinkles of lavender in with your ground coffee and infuse when you pour your hot water or add a few tiny drops of lavender oil to your brewed coffee. is brewed.
 Either way, this combination tastes great, especially on a lazy spring afternoon.

 If you smoke cigarettes or have done in the past, this Clover flavored coffee is going to be a winner!
 Many popular cigarette brands add clove into their tobacco mix to give an added sweetness.